Drug And Alcohol Addiction In Cheyenne, Wyoming

 The entire state of Wyoming lost 99 people to death by overdose in 2016.
 This put the rate of deaths at 17.6 per 100,000.
 That is higher than 20 other more densely populated states and on par with the state of New York, which lost thousands in 2016.
-While 99 may look good on paper, looking at how it breaks down among the population reveals the truth.
-Cheyenne, along with the rest of Wyoming, is dealing with the same opioid epidemic as the rest of the nation.
+While 99 may look good on paper, investigating how it breaks down among the population reveals the truth.
+Cheyenne, along with the rest of Wyoming, is dealing with the same Opioid epidemic as the rest of the nation.
 However, this lack of recognition in the issue has led to its own proliferation.

 And I said, my son is an addict, you cannot give him addictive medicine.
 And he said to me, I signed an oath that I cannot let my patients leave in pain.

-Scarcity Of Help In Cheyenne
+Scarcity Of Help And Skewed Numbers In Cheyenne

 Treatment in Cheyenne